SSL Certificate Types: Which One Do You Need?

 - All OV requirements plus:

-- Legal existence verification (government records)
+- Legal existence (government records)

 - Operational existence (active business)